Defending Weapon Charges

 - Class F Felony: Between 13 and 33 months

 - Class G Felony: Between 10 and 25 months

 - Class H Felony: Between 5 and 20 months

 - Class I Felony: Between 4 and 10 months

 However, for felonies, your minimum or maximum penalty could be lower or higher based on mitigating or aggravating factors in your case.
 To discuss the potential penalty in your current case, contact a Charlotte felony lawyer from Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579.

 If you are convicted of a weapons charge, you face a number of collateral consequences.
 A conviction can affect your education, career, and personal relationships.
 With a misdemeanor or felony weapons offense on your record, you may have trouble getting in schools, obtaining grants and scholarships, or obtaining certain professional licenses.
 If you already have a professional license, it may be suspended or revoked.
 This is just one of the ways in which a gun crime may impact your career.
 When you apply for jobs, you may have to disclose the offense on an application or a background check will reveal it.
 Employers may be hesitant to hire someone who has gotten into legal trouble related to guns.

 In addition to impacting your education and career, a gun offense could adversely affect your child custody or visitation.
-It may impact your immigration status, such as causing your vista renewal to be denied or losing out on permanent residency status.
+It may impact your immigration status, such as causing your visa renewal to be denied or losing out on permanent residency status.

 Also, if you are convicted of a felony gun offense, you will lose your right to own or possess firearms entirely.
-Even a conviction of a misdemeanor weapon offense can result in the Sheriff’s Department denying the renewal of your permits or applications for a new gun permit.
+Even a conviction of a misdemeanor weapon offense can result in the Mecklenburg County Sheriff’s Department denying the renewal of your permits or applications for a new gun permit.